deneb-viz/deneb-viz.github.io/src/pages/support.md

   - for forums, please include the forum name and a link to your profile

 ### Want to be removed from the list of community experts?
-First, thank you for your contributions thus far.
-To be removed, open an [issue in the documentation repository](https://github.åç/deneb-viz/deneb-viz.github.io/issues) with your name and indicate that you would like to be removed.
+Thank you for contributing to the Deneb community.
+We greatly appreciate your valuable time and expertise to help others learn and grow.
+Please open an [issue in the documentation repository](https://github.com/deneb-viz/deneb-viz.github.io/issues) asking us to remove you, and we will take care of this as soon as possible.
+While we remove your photo and community link from the active page, this information will be visible in the site's version history in GitHub.